nurrencd/SourceCodeAnalyzer/READme.md

 Graphviz, PlantUML and Soot for this project.
 Find how to install Graphviz below.
 Soot and PlantUML will automatically be installed when the project is installed.

 **How to install Graphviz on Windows**

 Go to: https://graphviz.gitlab.io/_pages/Download/Download_windows.html

-Download the latest stable release of Graphviz.
+Download the latest stable release of Graphviz.msi (note download the msi and not the zip for easy install)
-Extract the file.

 UML View of the project: https://tinyurl.com/yavnuhwo